Adopted: August 14, 2020*

 An appeal is not a re-hearing of the case.
-The University may summarily deny an appeal if it is not based on one of the enumerated grounds for appeal.
+Duke may summarily deny an appeal if it is not based on one of the enumerated grounds for appeal.

 Appellate Officer.
-If the University does not summarily deny the appeal of a Hearing Officer’s decision regarding responsibility, the University will appoint an appellate officer.
+If Duke does not summarily deny the appeal of a Hearing Officer’s decision regarding responsibility, Duke will appoint an appellate officer.
 The appellate officer’s role is limited to reviewing the underlying record of the investigation and hearing, the appealing party’s (“Appellant”) written appeal statement, any response to that statement by the other party (“Appellee”), and information presented at a meeting of the appellate officer, if convened.

 Conflict of interest.
-The University will notify the Appellant and Appellee of the name of the appellate officer.
+Duke will notify the Appellant and Appellee of the name of the appellate officer.
 The Appellant and/or Appellee may challenge the participation of an appellate officer because of an actual conflict of interest, bias, or prejudice.
-Such challenges, including rationale, must be submitted in writing to the University no later than 48 hours after notification of the name of the appellate officer.
-The University will determine whether such a conflict of interest exists and whether an appellate officer should be replaced.
+Such challenges, including rationale, must be submitted in writing to Duke no later than 48 hours after notification of the name of the appellate officer.
+Duke will determine whether such a conflict of interest exists and whether an appellate officer should be replaced.

 Exceptions.
 The Appellant and Appellee may submit to the appellate officer requests for exceptions to page limits or deadlines.
-Exceptions must be requested in advance of any deadline by sending an email to email@example.com, with justification for such request(s).
+Requests for exceptions must be submitted to the appellate officer in advance of any deadline via e-mail with justification for such request(s).

 Written Decision.
 The appellate officer will provide written notification of the final decision to the Appellant and Appellee simultaneously.

-The University will keep confidential the identity of any individual who has made a report or complaint of sex discrimination, including any individual who has made a report or filed a Formal Complaint of Title IX Sexual Harassment, any Complainant, any individual who has been reported to be the perpetrator of sex discrimination, any Respondent, and any witness, except as disclosure may be permitted by the FERPA statute, 20 U.S.C.
-1232g, or FERPA regulations, 34 CFR part 99, or as required by law, or to carry out the purposes of 34 CFR part 106, including the conduct of any investigation, hearing, or judicial proceeding arising thereunder.
+Duke will keep confidential the identity of any individual who has made a report or complaint of sex discrimination, including any individual who has made a report or filed a Formal Complaint of Title IX Sexual Harassment, any Complainant, any individual who has been reported to be the perpetrator of sex discrimination, any Respondent, and any witness, except as disclosure may be permitted by the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. § 1232g, or FERPA regulations, 34 CFR part 99, or as required by law, or to carry out the purposes of 34 CFR part 106, including the conduct of any investigation, hearing, or judicial proceeding arising thereunder.

 XIII.
 Records Retention

-The University shall retain for a period of seven years after the date of case closure: the official file relating to an investigative resolution, including any investigation hearing, sanctioning, and/or appeals processes involving allegations of Title IX Sexual Harassment.
-In cases in which a Respondent was found to have violated the Policy and was expelled or terminated, the University may retain such official case files indefinitely.
+Duke shall retain for a period of seven years after the date of case closure: the official file relating to Alternative Resolution, including the parties’ signed agreement, an investigative resolution, including any investigation, hearing, sanctioning, and/or appeals processes involving allegations of Title IX Sexual Harassment.
+In cases in which a Respondent was found to have violated the Policy and was expelled or terminated, Duke may retain such official case files indefinitely.